Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Experiments

-\subsubsection{Federated Learning setting}
+\subsubsection{Federated Learning Setting}

-The training set of each dataset is divided into a total of 50 clients.
-For the IID setting, we naturally use random sampling to generate the IID data partition in 50 clients.
-For the NonIID setting, we follow existing methods\cite{li2021model,wang2020federated} to adopt a Dirichlet distribution $Dir(\gamma)$ ($\gamma=1$ for all benchmark datasets) to produce the NonIID data partition in 50 clients.
-After the IID or NonIID data partition in clients, 10\% clients are randomly selected as fully labeled clients while the remaining 90\% clients are unlabeled clients.
+Each dataset's training set is divided among a total of 50 clients.
+For the IID setting, we use random sampling to generate IID data partitions across the 50 clients.
+For the NonIID setting, we follow existing methods~\cite{li2021model,wang2020federated} using Dirichlet splitting and adopt a Dirichlet distribution $Dir(\gamma)$ ($\gamma=1$ for all benchmark datasets in this work) to produce NonIID data partition among the 50 clients.
+After the IID or NonIID data partition in clients, 10\% of the clients are randomly selected as fully labeled clients, while the remaining 90\% are unlabeled clients.